 - Hyperventilation.
-If when you're short of breath you also feel like you can't take a deep enough breath, you have numbness and tingling around the lips and perhaps in the fingers, you're dizzy, and you're anxious, then the problem is most likely hyperventilation.
+If when you're short of breath you also feel like you can't take a deep enough breath, if you have numbness and tingling around the lips and perhaps in the fingers, if you're dizzy, and if you're anxious, then the problem is most likely hyperventilation.
 Basically, this is a severe anxiety attack — probably caused by feelings that you've previously buried that suddenly bubble to the surface during a period of relative calm, such as watching TV or driving a car.
-You can confirm this diagnosis by taking rapid, deep breaths for 30 to 60 seconds.
-If it's hyperventilation, your symptoms will dramatically worsen.
-Unfortunately, rapid, deep breathing while hyperventilating can also trigger a full-blown panic attack — so it's best done at home, in a place that feels safe to you (and please don't hate me too much when you try this!).
-One way to stop hyperventilation?
-Let your stomach expand at the end of each breath, which allows more air into your lungs.
+One way to stop hyperventilation is to let your stomach expand at the end of each breath, which allows more air into your lungs.

 5. Are there effective medications to address fibromyalgia pain?

-Three new medications have been approved for fibromyalgia pain: Savella, Cymbalta, and Lyrica.
+Three medications have been approved for fibromyalgia pain: Savella, Cymbalta, and Lyrica.
 They can help but they're also quite expensive — and older medications, available in cheaper, generic forms, are often more effective!
 These include Neurontin and Ultram, and also Skelaxin, which should go generic soon.
 Natural remedies can also relieve pain — without the side effects and at much lower cost.
-Try a high-potency herbal supplement based on curcumin that provides relief for muscle pain and an herbal supplement that provides relief for muscle pain (with cherry fruit extract, boswellia and white willow bark).
+Try a high-potency herbal supplement based on curcumin, such as Curamin® or an herbal supplement that provides relief for muscle pain, such as the End Pain Formula™ (with cherry fruit extract, boswellia and white willow bark).
 You can take those two natural supplements together, and also combine them with pain medications.

 6. Is fibromyalgia just a form of depression?